Tim-Cao/pitot/Liferay Project/OSGi Annotation.md

       Defines the service that the component implements

--Note: Whenever you create a component that you want or need to publish into the OSGi container.
+- Note: Whenever you create a component that you want or need to publish into the OSGi container.

 ## @Reference